 Ranked by U.S. News & World Report

 safety, nursing excellence and other best patient care indicators.
-This is our sixth year to
+This is our seventh year to

 achieve the honor.